-The General Provisions of 34 CFR 668.14(f) of the Federal Register requires that Bluefield College ensure the consistency of the information related to a student’s application for federal student aid, regardless of the source of that information.
-All information received must be reconciled with one exception; if the applicant dies during the award year, the College is not required to pursue the resolution of conflicting data.
+The General Provisions of 34 CFR 668.14(f) of the Federal Register require that Bluefield University ensure the consistency of the information related to a student’s application for federal student aid, regardless of the source of that information.
+All information received must be reconciled with one exception; if the applicant dies during the award year, the University is not required to pursue the resolution of conflicting data.

 If the Financial Aid Office has any conflicting information on an applicant or believes an applicant’s application information is in error, it must resolve the discrepancies prior to disbursing any federal student aid.
 The requirement to resolve conflicting data is separate and distinct from the verification requirements and procedures, and supersedes any verification policies.
 Further, if a discrepancy is discovered after federal aid has been disbursed, it must be reconciled and the student will be required to repay any amount of aid received in excess of his or her eligibility.

 Note: If the Financial Aid Office suspects that a student, or another individual, has intentionally misreported information or altered documentation to fraudulently obtain federal financial aid funds, the office can report suspicions, and will provide the evidence, to the Office of Inspector General, U.S. Department of Education, for review.